-Two members of President Barack Obama’s cabinet held a press conference at the Campagna Center’s Head Start location at George Washington Middle School on Friday morning to bring attention to a string of recent child deaths due to heatstroke.
+Two members of President Barack Obama’s cabinet held a press conference at the Campagna Center’s on Friday morning to bring attention to a string of recent child deaths due to heatstroke.

 U.S. Department of Transportation Secretary Ray LaHood and Health and Human Services Secretary Kathleen Sebelius urged Head Start and childcare providers around the country to be alert to the dangers of leaving children unattended in vehicles and promote a campaign titled “Look Before You Lock.”